Last update: 01.11.2019

 SaferWeb VPN offers top of the line encryption protocols including OpenVPN, L2TP/IPSec, and the much-maligned PPTP.
 Unfortunately, speed tests run from a European location found that connections on some servers were significantly slower than others.

-SaferWeb’s pricing plans start out at $3.99/month for their Premium Service and $4.99/month for their Super Premium Service.
+SaferWeb’s pricing plans start at $3.99/month for their Premium Service and $4.99/month for their Super Premium Service.
 However, users need to be aware that these are introductory prices and only apply to the first term of your contract.

 When it comes to functionality, we see more of the benefits of SaferWeb.
 Currently, it can be used across your desktop devices.
 Mobile device compatibility is limited at the moment, although the company plans to expand.

-There are some great news for movie fans – SaferWeb VPN will let you access to both Netflix USA and BBC iPlayer.
+There is some great news for movie fans – SaferWeb VPN will let you access to both Netflix USA and BBC iPlayer.
 Additionally, this software gives you the ability to torrent.
 However, the number of P2P servers under the Premium Service is limited.

 Finally, if you’re having trouble setting it up, don’t worry.
 They offer a fairly comprehensive customer support platform, including a live chat that’s available around the clock.
 Luckily, the installation and setup are fairly straightforward, so you shouldn’t have any issues in the first place.